 - How Google handles user information in the app

-- Prepare your network for Meet video calls
+- Prepare your network for Meet video meetings

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.